 Here are just a few ideas to help us move towards the personal freedom we need to reach our full potential:

 - We all make mistakes.
 We have probably caused some pain on others we wish we had not.
 Extend the same forgiveness and understanding we wish others would do for us.

 - It will happen again.
 Life is complicated and people react in different ways.
-We need to be careful that we don’t become disillusioned with expectations that life will be clean and nice and our closest relationships will be like the fairy tales we read as a kid.
+We need to be careful that we don’t become disillusioned with expectations that life will be clean and nice.
 Life is messy and complicated.
 There will be misunderstandings and pain along the journey.